-Trading is carried out below 30 and 50 moving averages, which indicates the likelihood of sustaining the downward correction.
+Trading is conducted below the 30 and 50 moving averages, which indicates the continuation of the bear market.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.